 - Do not open email attachments or links from individuals you do not know.
 They may contain malware designed to access information on your computer.

-- Verify the identity and authority of anyone requesting PII.
+- Verify the identity and authority of anyone requesting PII by contacting them directly.

 - Shred all documents containing PII and avoid leaving documents with PII in plain sight.